Deir Yassin massacre: Allegations of sexual violence

 A number of sources alleged there had been instances of rape.
 Levi wrote on April 13: "LHI members tell of the barbaric behavior of the IZL toward the prisoners and the dead.
 They also relate that the IZL men raped a number of Arab girls and murdered them afterward (we don't know if this is true)" Another source of rape allegations was Assistant Inspector-General Richard Catling of the British Palestine Police Force.
 He led a British police team that conducted interviews with survivors in Silwan on April 13, 15 and 16:

+Historian Abdel Jawad states that women at Deir Yassin spoke to British interrogators about rapes occurring and their opinion that this was the worst thing that happened.
+He states that it was something that could not be discussed in their society and was never talked of by the men.
+Citing Hasso (2000:495) Isabelle Humphries and Laleh Khalili note that in Palestine men's honour was tied to "the maintenance of kin women's virginity (when unmarried) or exclusive sexual availability (when married)", and that this culture led to the suppression of the narratives of rape victims.
+Hogan cites one documentary in which one female survivor nods affirmatively when asked about "molestation."

 Gelber suggests that either the women's testimonies were a result of "the Arab propaganda machine" or that Catling was "an old and bitter enemy" of the Irgun and Lehi and fabricated the reports.
 The whereabouts of Catling's original reports are unknown, according to Gelber.